Religious liberalism: In Islam

-Liberalism and progressivism within Islam involve professed Muslims who have created a considerable body of liberal thought about Islamic understanding and practice.
-Their work is sometimes characterized as "progressive Islam" (ALA); some scholars, such as Omid Safi, regard progressive Islam and liberal Islam as two distinct movements.

-The methodologies of liberal or progressive Islam rest on the interpretation of traditional Islamic scripture (the Quran) and other texts (such as the Hadith), a process called ijtihad.
-This can vary from the slight to the most liberal, where only the meaning of the Quran is considered to be a revelation, with its expression in words seen as the work of Muhammad in his particular time and context.
+Liberal and progressive currents within Islam have developed through the practice of ijtihad (independent reasoning in the interpretation of Islamic law and scripture).
+This can vary considerably in scope; at the more liberal end, only the meaning of the Quran is considered revelatory, with its specific expression in words understood as the work of Muhammad in his particular historical context.

-Liberal Muslims see themselves as returning to the principles of the early ummah ethical and pluralistic intent of the Quran.
-They distance themselves from some traditional and less liberal interpretations of Islamic law which they regard as culturally based and without universal applicability.
-The reform movement uses Tawhid (monotheism) "as an organizing principle for human society and the basis of religious knowledge, history, metaphysics, aesthetics, and ethics, as well as social, economic and world order".

-Islamic Modernism has been described as "the first Muslim ideological response to the Western cultural challenge" attempting to reconcile Islamic faith with modern values such as nationalism, democracy, civil rights, rationality, equality, and progress.
+Islamic Modernism has been described as "the first Muslim ideological response to the Western cultural challenge", attempting to reconcile Islamic faith with modern values such as nationalism, democracy, civil rights, rationality, equality, and progress.
 It featured a "critical reexamination of the classical conceptions and methods of jurisprudence" and a new approach to Islamic theology and Quranic exegesis.

-It was the first of several Islamic movements—including secularism, Islamism, and Salafism—that emerged in the middle of the 19th century in reaction to the rapid changes of the time, especially the perceived onslaught of Western culture and colonialism on the Muslim world.
-Founders include Muhammad Abduh, a Sheikh of Al-Azhar University for a brief period before his death in 1905, Jamal ad-Din al-Afghani, and Muhammad Rashid Rida (d.
+Founders of Islamic modernism include Muhammad Abduh, a Sheikh of Al-Azhar University, Jamal ad-Din al-Afghani, and Muhammad Rashid Rida (d.
 1935).
+It was the first of several Islamic movements, including secularism, Islamism, and the Salafi movement, that emerged in the middle of the 19th century in reaction to the rapid changes of the time, especially the perceived impact of Western culture and colonialism on the Muslim world.

+Liberal Muslims generally see themselves as recovering the ethical and pluralistic intent of the early Muslim community (ummah) and the Quran.
+They distance themselves from some traditional interpretations of Islamic law which they regard as culturally specific rather than universally binding.
+The reform movement uses Tawhid (monotheism) "as an organizing principle for human society and the basis of religious knowledge, history, metaphysics, aesthetics, and ethics, as well as social, economic and world order".

-The early Islamic modernists (al-Afghani and Muhammad Abdu) used the term salafiyya to refer to their attempt at renovation of Islamic thought, and this salafiyya movement is often known in the West as "Islamic modernism," although it is very different from what is currently called the Salafi movement, which generally signifies "ideologies such as wahhabism".
-According to Malise Ruthven, Islamic modernism suffered since its inception from co-option of its original reformism by both secularist rulers and by "the official ulama" whose "task it is to legitimise" rulers' actions in religious terms.
+The early Islamic modernists used the term salafiyya to refer to their attempt at renovation of Islamic thought, though this is distinct from the contemporary Salafi movement, which generally refers to ideologies such as Wahhabism.
+According to Malise Ruthven, Islamic modernism has suffered since its inception from co-option by both secularist rulers and by "the official ulama" whose "task it is to legitimise" those rulers' actions in religious terms.

-Examples of liberal movements within Islam are Progressive British Muslims (formed following the 2005 London terrorist attacks, defunct by 2012), British Muslims for Secular Democracy (formed 2006), or Muslims for Progressive Values (formed 2007).
+Some scholars, such as Omid Safi, distinguish between "progressive Islam" and "liberal Islam" as related but distinct orientations.
+Examples of liberal movements within Islam include Progressive British Muslims (formed following the 2005 London attacks, defunct by 2012), British Muslims for Secular Democracy (formed 2006), and Muslims for Progressive Values (formed 2007).